Why we need five million

 Our ongoing research...

-Ian Abley is an experienced site Architect in commercial practice.
+Ian Abley is an experienced construction industry professional.
 He is interested in everything between the manufacturing of vacuum insulated housing and the building of mile high towers.
 Ian is the co-author of Why is construction so backward?
 (2004) and co-editor of Manmade Modular Megastructures.
 (2006) Ian is busy planning 250 new British towns.

 For a while Ian was engaged on an Engineering Doctorate at the Centre for Innovative and Collaborative Engineering at Loughborough University, sponsored by the Modern Masonry Alliance.
 This EngD came to an early end in 2009 in agreement with the sponsor, after the success of the International Vacuum Insulation Symposium at the Royal Institution.